shamitb/text_analytics/README.md

-Different APIs for text analytics using machine learning were tried including :
+Different APIs for text analytics and SEMANTIC ANALYSIS using machine learning were tried including :

 Algorithmia - Many text analytics, NLP and entity extraction algorithms are available as part of their cloud based offering